-Colorblind: A Story of Multiculturalism
+Colorblind: A Story of Racism

-by Jonathan Harris
+by Johnathan Harris

 Colorblind – Johnathan’s story of multiculturalism – is a gripping story of a 15-year-old boy who had his civil rights violated by police officers in Long Beach, California.
 Jonathan’s uncle, who was in prison at the time, teaches the young boy how to deal with racism by seeing the world through a multicultural lens rather than the color of people’s skin.
 In the end, the two bestow upon each other the most valuable gift of all: freedom.

-Five Parent Take-Aways About Divorce
+Five Parent Take-Aways About Racism

 ABOUT THE EXPERTS

 Robert W. Clark is a Former Senior FBI Official who served as the Assistant Special Agent in Charge for the city of Los Angeles.
 After a 30-year career, Mr. Clark oversaw various criminal programs for the FBI, including the Gang and Violent Crime Units.